kztk-m/pai/README.md

     (Cons 1 (Cons 2 Nil),3)

-For non-injective fucntion,
-the system can generate a right inverse that enumerates possible corresponding inputs.
+For non-injective function, the system can generate a right inverse that enumerates possible corresponding inputs.

     $ cat examples/add.txt